kletobias/p2022/_projects/sim_hs.md

 #### Inputs

-The following is a much better way to define the numbers needed for the simulation than is used in the original [loop based implementation](#loop-implementation).
-With a dictionary, the relevant input values are defined for the simulations.
-`trials` specifies the number of trials to simulate, each with the number of packs `packs`. `probs` gives the draw chances for each class. `cats` is used to transform the string rarity classes into integer ones. `dust` gives the dust value for each rarity class.
+The following is a much better way to define the numbers needed for the simulation than is used in the original loop based implementation, described next.
+With a dictionary, the relevant input values are defined for the simulations. `trials` specifies the number of trials to simulate, each with the number of packs `packs`. `probs` gives the draw chances for each class. `cats` is used to transform the string rarity classes into integer ones. `dust` gives the dust value for each rarity class.

 ```python